-As a member of our plan, there are also certain types of durable medical equipment you will own after paying copayments for the item for a specified number of months.
+As a member of our plan, there are also certain types of durable medical equipment you will own after paying copayments or coinsurance for the item for a specified number of months.
 We follow Medicare guidelines for ownership of durable medical equipment.
 Your previous payments towards a durable medical equipment item when you had Original Medicare do not count towards payments you make while a member of our plan.
-If you acquire ownership of a durable medical equipment item while you are a member of our plan, the provider may bill you a maintenance fee every six months.
-There are also certain types of durable medical equipment of which you will not acquire ownership no matter how many copayments you make for the item while a member of our plan.
+If you acquire ownership of a durable medical equipment item while you are a member of our plan, and the equipment requires maintenance, the provider is allowed to bill the plan for the cost of the repair.
+There are also certain types of durable medical equipment of which you will not acquire ownership no matter how many payments you make for the item while a member of our plan.
 Call Member Services (phone numbers are printed on the back cover of this booklet) to find out about the rental or ownership requirements of durable medical equipment and the documentation you need to provide.